Related centers, institutes, and initiatives

 The Center draws its strength from faculty members and students across the University who make up a remarkable intellectual community of scholars, researchers, and teachers of diverse fields including chemistry, earth and planetary sciences, engineering and applied sciences, biology, public health and medicine, government, business, economics, religion, and the law.

 The most pressing problems facing our natural environment are complex, often requiring collaborative investigation by scholars versed in different disciplines.
 By connecting scholars and practitioners from different disciplines, the Center for the Environment seeks to raise the quality of environmental research at Harvard and beyond.
+The Microbial Sciences Initiative (MSI)

 The Microbial Sciences Initiative at Harvard is an interdisciplinary science program aimed at a comprehensive understanding of the richest biological reservoir of the planet, the microbial world.
 Microbes are ubiquitous and have an impact on every aspect of our existence.